LaiCharlie/NYCU-CSC/csc2024-project3-docker/README.md

 ```

 > Note:
-> I added `volumes: - ./source:/home/csc2024/id` into the yml file, so that the folder `id` in the docker is shared with our environment.
+> I added `volumes: - ./source:/home/csc2024/id` into the yml file, so that the folder `id` in the docker is synchronize with our environment.

 ### ----- run victim -----
 ```bash